networking101/microcorruption/Chernobyl/README.md

 Uh oh.
 We caused the program to abort.
 It seemed to think the heap was exhausted.
 This should only happen when trying to allocate a new block of memory.
 Let's backtrace and see where the error happened.

-The error happended on the first call to malloc in rehash (address 0x490a).
+The error happened on the first call to malloc in rehash (address 0x490a).
 It looks like the malloc function will move along the linked list of blocks on the heap to check for unallocated regions large enough to allocate the needed size.
 If any of the next pointers point to a lower address than the current block, the program throws an error.
-Fortunately the malloc function doesn't check backwards using the previous nodes of the linked list.
+Fortunately, the malloc function doesn't check backwards using the previous nodes of the linked list.
 This is easy to fix.
 We just need to maintain the integrity of the forward linked list chain.
 The value of the next pointer was 0x50fc before we overwrote it.
 When we add it to our 6th entry, the exploit now looks like this:

 ```
 new AAAAAAAAAAAAAAAA 0